svalinn/DAGMC/doc/usersguide/uw2.rst

 ::
      %> group "boundary:White"

-UWUW Data
+|UW2| Data
 +++++++++
-The UWUW data is incorporated into the geometry file (*.h5m) file using a Python script, uwuw_preproc, the purpose of which is to take the users material library e.g. my_nuc_library.h5 and extract the materials requested, placing them into the geometry file.
+The |UW2| data is incorporated into the geometry file (\*.h5m) file using a Python script, uwuw_preproc, the purpose of which is to take the user's material library, e.g. my_nuc_library.h5, and extract the materials requested, placing them into the geometry file.
 Having already marked up your geometry using the methods mentioned in previous sections, we can run the preprocess script,
 ::
    %> uwuw_preproc -f <dagmc h5m filename> -d <path to nuclear data library> \
                    -o <output h5m filename>

 Be sure to examine the output of this script which will inform you of the materials and densities requested and also the list of tallies that were produced.
 A sample output is shown below
 ::
    %> uwuw_preproc -f test_geom.h5m -d $HOME/.local/lib/python2.7/site-packages\
                      /pyne/nuc_data.h5 -o output.h5m

-Also, the script will fatal error if the material is not found in the material library
+Also, the script will produce a fatal error if the material is not found in the material library
 ::
    %>uwuw_preproc -f test_geom.h5m -d $HOME/.local/lib/python2.7/site-packages \
                      /pyne/nuc_data.h5 -o output.h5m